nikspyratos/toybox/README.md

 #### Laravel Octane

->Laravel Octane supercharges your application's performance by serving your application using high-powered application servers, including Open Swoole, Swoole, and RoadRunner.
-Octane boots your application once, keeps it in memory, and then feeds it requests at supersonic speeds.

 The default Octane config will start with one worker per core, and restart workers every 500 requests.
 To account for this project's dependencies and any potential leaks, Toybox's config is a bit more conservative and will restart workers every 250 requests.
 You can change this in `templates/octane.conf`.

 If you intend to use [Concurrent tasks](https://laravel.com/docs/10.x/octane#concurrent-tasks), you'll need to add `--task-workers=` to the Octane command in `templates/octane.conf`.
 Per the documentation, start with 6 task workers, and add more if you need them.

-If you have issues with installing Swoole on your machine, switch your `OCTANE_SERVER` env variable to `roadrunner` and rerun `php artisan octane:install`.

-Due to [local issues with installing openswoole](https://github.com/FriendsOfPHP/pickle/issues/165#issuecomment-1694386076), the `.env.example` sets `OCTANE_SERVER=` to `roadrunner`.
-If you want to try and run swoole/openswoole locally on Mac, install `pickle` via brew and than run `pickle install openswoole`.

 To use Octane with Valet, you'll need to [proxy your Valet site to your octane port](https://laravel.com/docs/master/valet#proxying-services).